render-engine/render-engine-parser/README.md

 > **NOTE**
 > These attributes **CANNOT** be used in the content itself, but you can use them in the template generation.

+## Parsing the Data

+The base parser doesn't is a pass-thru parser meaning the content input will be passed through.

 ```md
 ---
 title: "Spider-Man"